Sensibility

 Catholicism has none of the critical flaws of these other belief systems.

 There is objectively more evidence for Christianity than any other religion on earth.
-Christianity is the only religion which began due to a well-attested historical event believed by many independent people within living memory.
+Christianity is the only religion which began due to (1) a well-attested historical event (2) believed by many independent people (3) within living memory.
 In 1 Corinthians, St. Paul challenges those who have doubts to simply come to Jerusalem and ask people what happened.
 Compare that to the private, unverifiable revelations of leaders like Mohammad, Buddha, or Joseph Smith.
-Furthermore, the intense persecution of Christians in the first centuries proves that their belief was not for the sake of material gain.
-And further still, there is something miraculous about the history of Christianity in Rome – the Roman Christians remain the only people in history to conquer an empire without lifting a sword.
+Furthermore, the intense persecution of Christians in the first centuries proves that their belief was not for the sake of worldly gain.
+And further still, there is something miraculous about the Roman martyrs overcoming the greatest pagan empire on earth without lifting a sword.

-Within Christianity, no denominations other than Catholicism even make the claim to have continuity with all three integral pieces of the religion of Moses.
-Catholicism has the one truth through the Pope, replacing the Sanhedrin.
+Within Christianity, only Catholicism even claims to have continuity with all three integral pieces of the religion of Moses.
+The Church has the one truth through the Papacy, replacing the Sanhedrin court.
 She has the proper ritual sacrifice of the Mass, replacing the need for the Temple.
 She has the physical presence of God in the Eucharist, replacing the Ark of the Covenant.
-Furthermore, the unique Catholic claim to Papal infallibility makes her the only religion qualified to continue Christ’s ministry.
-An integral part of Christ’s ministry was His own infallibility.
-Simply put: if the Catholic Church is not the right Church, the ministry of Christ is actually dead, as a major part of it was His certainty.
+Furthermore, the unique Catholic claim to Papal infallibility makes her the only Church qualified to continue Christ’s ministry.
+An integral part of Christ’s ministry was His own infallibility, by which He “refereed.”
+If the Catholic Church is not infallible, then no Church is infallible (because no other church meaningfully claims to be), and the ministry and body of Christ on earth is dead.

 What makes Catholicism special?
-She acknowledges and solves the problem of human unreliability and foolishness.
-She is the one path to God and right living which doesn’t rely on emotion nor opinion.
+It acknowledges and solves the problem of human unreliability and foolishness.
+It is the one path to God which doesn’t rely on emotion nor opinion nor intellect, but obedience.
 Catholicism is the only path to self-abandonment which does not rely on self to get there.

 Now, everyone has some sort of personal gripe with Catholicism.
 This can’t be true, that can’t be true, God can’t be like that, I can’t believe those Priests did that, and so on.
 But if Catholicism isn’t true, nothing is true.
 If the Catholic priests – for all their faults – are not the shepherds, the flock is lost.
 These are hard teachings, as the God of Catholicism is a strange God.
 But He is also real – and that should transcend our apprehensions and fears: